Filk covers a wide range of musical genres. Pretty much any known music style can be heard in a filk circle. Below are a few samples.

 Mythpunk

-Music related to the Mythpunk genre, a subversive subgenre of mythic fiction which uses aspects of folklore to subvert or question dominant societal norms, often bringing in a feminist and/or multicultural approach.
+Music related to the mythpunk genre, a subversive subgenre of mythic fiction which uses aspects of folklore to subvert or question dominant societal norms.
+It often brings in a feminist and/or multicultural approach.

 City of Marrow (S.J.
 Tucker)